vitormarx/Bank_Loan_Risk/README.md

 - Matplotlib / seaborn

 ### About the Dataset
-This dataset includes personal and bank information about people whos needed a loan from an especific bank and whether they payed or not the credit conceded by the bank
+This dataset includes personal and bank information about people whos needed a loan from an especific bank and whether they payed or not the credit conceded by the bank.

-- **features:**
-    -clientid
-    -income
-    -age
-    -loan
-    -default

 Link to original <a href=''>dataset</a>